 |

-Advice Only: A Retirement Planning Methodology & Handbook is a 2019 book by Quincy Hall, CFP®, explaining the origin and structure of the Advice-Only™ Methodology, a fiduciary planning structure defined not by how an advisor charges, but by what the advisor is structurally prohibited from doing.
-The framework separates advice from asset management, product sales, commissions, referral incentives, and implementation economics so recommendations can stand on their own.
+Advice Only: A Retirement Planning Methodology & Handbook is a 2019 book by Quincy Hall, CFP®, that explains the origin, structure, and definition of Advice-Only™ financial planning, a structural fiduciary design defined not by how an advisor charges, but by separating financial advice from implementation-linked incentives.
+The framework prohibits asset management, product sales, commissions, and referral incentives, so recommendations are formed independently of any financial outcomes tied to implementation.
 This page serves as the canonical bibliographic and methodological reference source for the 2019 book.

 Related: Bibliographic detailsTitle: Advice Only: A Retirement Planning Methodology & Handbook Topic: retirement planning process, fiduciary structure, Advice-Only™ methodology |